Learn the craft of formulating a sermon and Bible class lesson

 the fundamentals of premillennialism, this format is not the best.

-Preaching Exercises to improve in oral delivery.
+Preaching exercises to improve in oral delivery.

 Keys to Delivery performance

 If you want to improve in sermon making and delivery here are some exercises to do.
 Note: this is hard core.
 It is designed to make you grow in this process and grow quickly.
 It is not meant to be easy.
 It is meant to help you.
 I know it works.
+This is what I did to train myself as a preacher.
+I still do this work, when in between jobs.
 Test it out for yourself and you will see it begin to work as well.
 After a season, you'll not be the same.
+Note: these tips can also help the seasoned preacher, improve, as well.
+Especially if combined with the page content in "Public speaking exercises."
+Both novice and experienced preacher, can improve from the material in this section.

 1. Find a day....to make a sermon each week for a month.
 Learn the process more thoroughly by doing the work.